Research News

 April 2024: Honours student Amy Thompson receives Moira Irvine Archaeological Research Award

-For the undergraduate research thesis Isotopic Analysis on Faunal Remains from Holt Wood and Gleb Field, Wiltshire, England, Amy Thompson receives the Moira Irvine Fund to support isotope analysis on faunal remains from the Teffont Archaeological Project.
+For the undergraduate honours project Isotopic Analysis on Faunal Remains from Holt Wood and Gleb Field, Wiltshire, England, Amy Thompson receives the Moira Irvine Fund to support isotope analysis on faunal remains from the Teffont Archaeological Project.

 March 2024: Archaeology Day